ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 In my case, why would I use one without the other?
 I need auth and I need a database, so it only made sense to use both.

-Plus, Supabase’s auth system also makes it easy to integrate with third party oAuth systems like Google, Apple, Twitter, and GitHub.
+Plus, Supabase’s auth system also makes it easy to integrate with third party oAuth systems like Google, Apple, Twitter, and GitHub, just to name a few.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885502006/8d57a5da-7466-4f7d-8bc6-db663a5fbcaa.png align="center")